Wimbledon will never be an exhibition - Murray

 Russell Fuller, BBC tennis correspondent

-Andy Murray's right - people don't care outside of tennis about ranking points and it is a mystery to many and players see it differently.
+Andy Murray is right - people don't care outside of tennis about ranking points and it is a mystery to many, and players see it differently.

 It was dispiriting to hear Naomi Osaka phrase it as she did even though I don't think she was trying to punish Wimbledon by using the word 'exhibition'.
 That's just the way she sees it.